 Wheeler studied her a moment, then seemed to make a decision.
 There was a slight nod he made to himself, that seemed to answer nothing but a question in his mind.

 “The King thought it would make him a hero,” he said at last.

 “Ending the world,” he said.
 “Dropping a hundred nuclear warheads on General Gao in Teno.”

-Rose felt unsurprised but, and this was surprising, at peace with this answer.
+Rose felt unsurprised, but also at peace, with this answer, and that was surprising.
 Their efforts had worked then?
 It had all meant something?

 Meanwhile Jill looked shocked.
 “But… he needs people… needed… They need people, don’t they?”
 She gestured at the mirror shards, at the rising dust.
 “That’s why they end up like that…”